r4iju/lexidraw/README.md

-# An Excalidraw Demo App
+# Lexidraw

-This is a wrapper around Excalidraw, providing persistance and sharing capabilities.
+This is a wrapper around Excalidraw and Lexical, providing persistance and sharing capabilities.
 The Web-RTC based collaboration feature is currently not reliable.

 ## Getting started